USEPA/power-sector-dev-portal/app/public/content/ggplot/best-practices/best-practices.md

       )
       #> label_key: resource_label
     image: "/assets/images/ggplot/best-practices/unnamed-chunk-4-1.svg"
+    alt: "An image of a bar chart showing generation resource mix built in ggplot with the custom CAPD theme applied.
+The bar showing Gas is orange while all other bars are light gray with a dark gray border."
   - title: "Highlighting Continuous Colors"
     code: |
       p_co2 <- ggplot(co2_emission_2022, aes(y = Region, x = co2)) +